solliancenet/microsoft-postgres-docs-project/labs/01_getting_started.md

 5. Select **Build your own template in the editor**
 6. Copy and paste the `/artifacts/template.json` file into the window
 7. Select **Save**
-8. Set the **prefix** parameter.
+8. Set the **prefix** parameter to match your lab environment or your initials (ex `ABC`).
 9. Select **Review + create**
 10. Select **Create**, the deployment will take a few minutes.
 Once deployed, you will have:
-    - Two PostgreSQL servers (14 and 16).
+    - A PostgreSQL 14 instance.
-    - Windows 10 Virtual Machine with necessary software installed.
+    - Windows 11 Virtual Machine with necessary software installed.
     - Various Azure supporting services